petru-motrescu/audio-station/README.md

 ### Drum

-Generates an audio signal which gradually changes its shape between 2 states.
+Generates an audio signal that gradually shifts its initial wave shape, frequency, and amplitude properties towards a final state.
+Can be used to mimic percussion instruments, like the kick drum in the following example.

 ```cpp
 #include "audio-station.hpp"